rstudio/bookdown.org/content/archive/internal/mike-marketing-research.md

 pinned: false
 ---

-Placeholder for interesting knowledge in marketing [...]  ...
+Placeholder for interesting knowledge in marketing [...]
+No prerequisites required to read this ...